 - Is there a designated area where food is served?

-TIP: You can make your event look a million dollars by taking a little extra time and decanting your yummy offerings into nicer containers.
+Tip: You can make your event look like a million dollars by taking a little extra time and decanting your yummy offerings into nicer containers.

 Figure: The Chinafy Breakfast in Sydney with yummy compotes made from yoghurt, granola and fruit